cloudnative-pg/cloudnative-pg/docs/src/index.md

-**Cloud Native PostgreSQL** is a stack designed by [EnterpriseDB](https://www.enterprisedb.com) to manage [PostgreSQL](https://www.postgresql.org/) workloads on [Kubernetes](https://kubernetes.io), particularly optimised for Private Cloud environments with Local Persistent Volumes (PV).
+**Cloud Native PostgreSQL** is a stack designed by [EnterpriseDB](https://www.enterprisedb.com) to manage [PostgreSQL](https://www.postgresql.org/) workloads on [Kubernetes](https://kubernetes.io), particularly optimised for private cloud environments with Local Persistent Volumes (PV).

-Cloud Native PostgreSQL defines a new Kubernetes resource called *Cluster* that represents a PostgreSQL cluster made up of a single primary and an optional number of replicas that co-exist in a chosen Kubernetes namespace.
+Cloud Native PostgreSQL defines a new Kubernetes resource called *Cluster* that represents a PostgreSQL cluster made up of a single primary and an optional number of High Availability replicas that co-exist in a chosen Kubernetes namespace.

 PostgreSQL 13, 12, 11 and 10 are currently supported.